Pragmateam/feature-toggles/README.md

 Example:

-1. If the line is flat (all signals remains the same), the status should indicate that the heart has stopped.
+1. If the line is flat (all signals remains the same), then the status should indicate that the heart has stopped.
-2. If all signals varies with higher/lower values the status should indicate that the heart is still beating.
+2. If all signals varies with higher/lower values, then the status should indicate that the heart is still beating.

 ![alt heartmonitor-2](heart-monitor-2.png)
 _heart monitor example_